open-source-bootcamp/bootcamp-guide/presentations/README.md

 * [Make your first contribution to open source](./make-your-first-contribution/)

-    This deck wals attendees through making a contribution to a canned open source project.
-This is designed for small teams, with one team mamber working as a 'project owner'.
-This owner has the golden source version of the respository, and the other team members will fork it and raise pull requests.
+    This deck walks attendees through making a contribution to a canned open source project.
+This is designed for small teams, with one team member working as a 'project maintainer'.
+This maintainer has the golden source version of the repository, and the other team members will fork it and raise pull requests.

 * [Make your second contribution to open source](./make-your-second-contribution/)